 - December 2015 – First two parcels of land acquired by The Trust for Public Land

 - February 2016 – Final parcel of land acquired by The Trust for Public Land with private funds and all three parcels donated to the City of Saint Paul

 - Determine name for the park with community input – October 2017 – January 2018

 - Midway Peace Park name adopted by City Council - March 21, 2018

 - Design Advisory Committee will hold three meetings to determine park program, components, and design layout - March - June 2018

-- Open House to show refined park concept – July 2018 (check back for exact date and time)
+- Open House to show refined park concept – early August 2018 (check back for exact date and time)

 - Park construction – summer 2019